This topic explains the general procedure for creating message proxies.

 - Click Add Listener and specify a name for the listener.

 - Click Add Port and enter a port number.
+You can enable the message proxy to automatically assign a port by specifying

 - If the client sends traffic over SSL, enable the Secure option and enable your verification options.
 See SSL Settings for Listener Ports for details.